unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 ## Working with syntax trees in TypeScript

-This guide will introduce you to:
+This guide will introduce you to using unist and unified with TypeScript.

 ### Contents